mautic/developer-documentation-new/docs/design/accordion.rst

 .. note::
    For instance, you can loop over form fields or any other data to generate the content dynamically.

-Include the accordion.html.twig template in your main template and pass an array of items.
+Include the ``accordion.html.twig`` template in your main template and pass an array of items.
 Each item should have:

 - ``id``: A unique identifier.
 - ``title``: The title of the accordion item.
+.. vale off
 - ``padding_inline``: (Optional) Boolean to control padding within the content.
 Defaults to true if not defined.
+.. vale on
 - ``content``: The content to be displayed when the item is expanded.

 Example: